JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 A good talk title needs to be clear, concise, and to the point.
 It's also often beneficial to include some flashy tech buzzwords to draw people in.

+For inspiration, see other talks submitted to that same conference.

 ## 4. Sketch the Story

 For each talk title, think on:

 1. What are the takeaways you want audience members to leave the talk with?
 2. For each of those takeaways, what are the pieces of information needed to get there?
-3. What starting points (pre-requisite knowledge) do you want to assume in your attendees?
+3. What starting points (pre-requisite knowledge) do you want to assume?
 4. How can you structure a journey from the starting points to the ending takeaways that introduces those pieces of information in a reasonable way?

 That process is similar to the process teachers, documentation or textbook writers, and other knowledge sharers often take when structuring their content.